• Skip to Content

 2nd place Upperclass Division: (from left) Katie Sweet, Nicole Caruso, Stephanie Sack, and Maria Farace, a current MSIS student mentor.

 3rd place Upperclass Division: (from left) Abigail Parrish, Nina Kern, and Caoimhe Knutson.
-They are standing with Bipin Prabhakar, faculty chair of the Information Systems Graduate Programs.
+They are standing with Bipin Prabhakar, chair of the Information Systems Graduate Program.

 1st place Underclass Division: (from left) Will Fox, Niko Kilo, and Will Schrama.
-They are standing with Bipin Prabhakar, faculty chair of the Information Systems Graduate Programs.
+They are standing with Bipin Prabhakar, chair of the Information Systems Graduate Program.

 2nd place Underclass Division: (from left) Natalie Kinnick, Cam Lueck, and Jade Zhao (not pictured).
-They are standing with Bipin Prabhakar, faculty chair of the Information Systems Graduate Programs.
+They are standing with Bipin Prabhakar, chair of the Information Systems Graduate Program.

 3rd place Underclass Division: (from left) Annika Dashaputra, Kai Hagiwara, and Sahasra Peruri.
-They are standing with Bipin Prabhakar, faculty chair of the Information Systems Graduate Programs.
+They are standing with Bipin Prabhakar, chair of the Information Systems Graduate Program.

 Social media